Learn about the Ohio education requirements for real estate licensing and renewal.

 Ohio Real Estate Requirements:

-- Ohio real estate salesperson license: 120 hours
+- Ohio real estate salesperson license: 120 hours of pre-licensing education

-- Ohio real estate broker license: 120 hours
+- Ohio real estate broker license: 120 hours of pre-licensing education

 - This includes the 40-hour Ohio real estate law course, the 40-hour Ohio real estate principles & practices course, a 20-hour real estate appraisal course and a 20-hour real estate finance course), plus a financial management course, a human resources course, an applied business economics course, a business law course and a minimum of 2 years of post-secondary education (or equivalent hours of 60 semester or 90 quarter hours)